Complete convergence of message passing algorithms for some satisfiability problems: Properties of a Random Instance

 \subsection{Dense Subformulas}

 The next property we discuss is analogous to a property proved in \cite{AlonKahale97} for random graphs.
-Loosely speaking, \cite{AlonKahale97} prove that $\whp$ a random graph doesn't contain a small induced subgraph with a large average degree.
-A similar proposition for 3SAT can also be found in \cite{flaxman}. \begin{prop} Let $c \gneqq 1$ be an arbitrary constant.
-Let $\F \in \PlantedDist$be as in the setting of Theorem \ref{ConvergenceThmMed}.
-Then $\whp$ there exists \emph{no} subset of variables $U$, s.t. $\#U \leq e^{-\Theta(d)} n$ and there are at least $c\#U$ clauses in $\F$ containing two variables from $U$. \end{prop} \begin{Proof}(Outline) For a fixed set $U$ of variables, $\#U=k$, the number of clauses containing two variables from $U$ is \\ Each of these clauses is included independently w.p. $\frac{d}{n^2}$.
+Loosely speaking, a random graph typically doesn't contain a small induced subgraph with a large average degree.
+A similar proposition for 3SAT can also be found in \cite{flaxman}. \begin{prop} Let $c > 1$ be an arbitrary constant.
+Let $\F$ be a 3CNF formula randomly sampled according to $\PlantedDist$, where $p = d/n^2$, $d \geq d_0$, $d_0$ a sufficiently large constant.
+Then $\whp$ there exists \emph{no} subset of variables $U$, s.t. $\#U \leq e^{-\Theta(d)} n$ and there are at least $c\#U$ clauses in $\F$ containing two variables from $U$. \end{prop} \begin{Proof} For a fixed set $U$ of variables, $\#U=k$, the number of clauses containing two variables from $U$ is \\ Each of these clauses is included independently w.p. $\frac{d}{n^2}$.
 Thus, the probability that $ck$ of them are included is at most

-Using the union bound, the probability there exists a "dense" set $U$ is at most
+Using the union bound, the probability there exists a ``dense" set $U$ is at most

-The last equality is obtained using standard calculations. \end{Proof}
+The last equality is obtained using standard calculations, and the standard estimate on the binomial coefficient: $\binom{n}{k} \leq (en/k)^k$. \end{Proof}